MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/site-component-manager-log-status-messages.md

 ---
-title: Site Component Manager log status messages
+title: Site Component Manager logs error status messages
 description: Describes how to grant permissions to Systems Management Server 2003 or Configuration Manager 2007 to create or change the System Management container in Active Directory. ms.date: 08/20/2020 ms.prod-support-area-path: ms.reviewer: clintk, v-jomcc
 ---
-# Site Component Manager may log status messages after installing SMS 2003 or Configuration Manager 2007
+# Site Component Manager may log error status messages after installing SMS 2003 or Configuration Manager 2007

 This article helps you fix an issue in which Site Component Manager may log status messages 4909, 4912, 4913, and 4915 after you install Systems Management Server 2003 or System Center Configuration Manager 2007.